 Hobbies require skill – stuff like writing, auto mechanics, and art.

 In my old age, jk I’m 26, I’ve come to the realization that travel and nomad stuff is vastly, vastly overrated.

 Simply put, everyone that travels for fun lives a boring, mindless existence.
 They use travel as an attempt to fill the hole in their soul.
 This makes them oversell the travel experience as a sort of coping mechanism.
 You know what I’m talking about.
 People that say travel is a “life changing” experience.
-Seriously bro, you fly somewhere “exotic,” take some pictures, and maybe put your ding-dong in goo-hole.
+Seriously bro, you fly somewhere “exotic,” take some pictures, and maybe put your wee-wee in a hole.

 That ain’t life changing.